- Defining the concept

 - Related links

-Tiki started in 2002 and it's the FLOSS Web Application with the most built-in features since perhaps 2005 or 2006.
+Tiki started in 2002 and it has been the FLOSS Web Application with the most built-in features since perhaps 2005 or 2006.
 Since the beginning, Tiki was designed/destined to have a lot of features.
 Ref: SourceForge.net Project of the Month, July 2003.

-Back in the days, many of the web apps had just one "main" feature.
-Ex.: PhpWiki, phpBB.
-Especially in the early years of Tiki, there have been concerns voiced by some (in the community and well-wishers) that having all these features and such an ambitious goal was a huge risk.
-Essentially, the concern is: "yes, it can work now at a small scale, but as more features are added, the complexity increases and it will eventually implode/grind to a halt"
+Back in the days many web apps had just one "main" feature, for example, PhpWiki and phpBB.
+Especially in the early years of Tiki, there were concerns voiced by some (in the community and well-wishers) that having all these features and such an ambitious goal was a huge risk.
+Essentially, the concern is: "yes, it can work now at a small scale, but as more features are added, the complexity increases and it will eventually implode/grind to a halt."

-Recently (June 2011), in the context of a discussion about Tiki Suite, someone pointed out these concerns.
-I hadn't heard them for years and I figured that the description of the Tiki model along with Tiki's success in recent years had laid those concerns to rest.
-However, when one person expresses concerns, it very likely represents a larger number of people that think this silently.
+In June 2011, in the context of a discussion about then-named Tiki Suite (later renamed WikiSuite), someone pointed out these concerns.
+I hadn't heard them for years and I figured that the description of the Tiki model along with Tiki's success over the years had laid those concerns to rest.
+However, when one person expresses concerns, it very likely represents a larger number of people that think this way silently.
 Thus, this page is to

 - explain how Tiki historically copes with complexity